mx-e/chess-machine-readable-test-case-extractor/README.md

 - Generating legal moves from boards (with [chess-python library](https://github.com/niklasf/python-chess))
 - Generating subsequent boards from moves (with [chess-python library](https://github.com/niklasf/python-chess))

-It reads full FEN strings and partial FEN strings (only the board and to_move parts) and generates two output files.
+The extractor reads full FEN strings and partial FEN strings (only the board and to_move parts) and generates two output files.
 One only from fully readable FEN strings and one from all matches.